pinguinosod/pinguinosod.github.io/README.md

 # pinguinosod.github.io
-This is a personal website, there should be information about me.
+This is a personal website, there should be information about me. (informational website)